-Black Mirror was known as the show that successfully haunted us at the end of every episode.
+For the first few seasons, Black Mirror was known as the show that successfully occupied our mental faculties.
 With three episodes each during the first two seasons, the show put its best foot forward.
 When the first episode of the series, The National Anthem ended, it introduced us to a future that felt pretty believable.
 Episodes like White Bear maintained the mystery for the entire duration only to reveal the horrifying climax that left us questioning our moral code.
 And an episode like White Christmas showed cinematic brilliance with a strong plot line that kept us glued.

 Charlie Brooker’s vision is simply unparalleled and it’s difficult to name another personality in the world of entertainment who has a better understanding of the world than him.
 But even with Charlie Brooker’s genius attached to the show, this season feels underwhelming.